insecurityofthings/jackit/README.md

 This is a partial implementation of Bastille's MouseJack exploit.
 See [mousejack.com](https://www.mousejack.com) for more details.
 Full credit goes to [Bastille's team](https://www.bastille.net/meet-mousejack-researchers) for discovering this issue and writing the libraries to work with the CrazyRadio PA dongle.
 Also, thanks to Samy Kamkar for [KeySweeper](http://samy.pl/keysweeper/), to Thorsten Schroeder and Max Moser for their work on [KeyKeriki](http://www.remote-exploit.org/articles/keykeriki_v2_0__8211_2_4ghz/) and to [Travis Goodspeed](http://travisgoodspeed.blogspot.ca/2011/02/promiscuity-is-nrf24l01s-duty.html).
 We stand on the shoulders of giants.

-To our knowledge, it should work on all Microsoft and Logitech devices based on the NRF24L01-series RFICs.
+We have successfully tested with the following hardware:

-We tested with the following hardware:
+- Microsoft Wireless Keyboard 800 (including keystroke logging)
 - Microsoft Wireless Mouse 1000
 - [Microsoft All-In-One Media Keyboard](https://www.microsoft.com/accessories/en-ca/products/keyboards/all-in-one-media-keyboard/n9z-00002)
 - [Microsoft Sculpt Ergonomic Mouse](https://www.microsoft.com/accessories/en-ca/products/mice/sculpt-ergonomic-mouse/l6v-00002)